 The Back Lot at Universal

 The Back Lot (or Backlot) at Universal Studios Hollywood is where they create artificial cities and buildings that provide the backdrop for TV shows and movies.
-A fire in June 2008 destroyed part of the Back Lot, including most of New York Street, part of Courthouse Square (used in Back to the Future, among other things) and the King Kong attraction.
-In this photo, taken in January 2009, the reconstruction is ongoing, but then again, construction and reconstruction of movie sets is always ongoing.Continue to 17 of 40 below.
+A fire in June 2008 destroyed part of the Back Lot, including most of New York Street, part of Courthouse Square (used in Back to the Future, among other things), and the King Kong attraction.
+In this photo, taken in January 2009, the reconstruction is ongoing, but then again, construction and reconstruction of movie sets are always ongoing.Continue to 17 of 40 below.

 17 of 40